deerhjorth/bachelor22/README.md

 # bachelor22
 Repo for anmj and chhj's '22 bachelor project.

+#### Original repository
+The repository in which this was developed can be found at https://github.itu.dk/chhj/bachelor22.
+This, however, requires an ITU login - thus, this repo was created.

 #### Final website
 The final edition of the data journalism pice can be found here: https://deerhjorth.github.io/bachelor22/